-- (a) protect the safety of persons and property on board; - (b) restrain persons on board who may be a threat to safety; - (c) disembark persons who may be a threat to safety; - (d) search persons and baggage on an aircraft and take possession of items which could be used in connection with any act of unlawful interference; - (e) notify authorities of Kenya as soon as practicable and, before landing in the territory of Kenya; - (f) provide the authorities of Kenya with evidence and information regarding the incident that necessitated the restraint or disembarkation of a passenger. - (2) In case of severe threat to safety by a disruptive passenger on board, the pilot in command shall have the mandate to land at the nearest suitable airport and disembark the passenger in consultation with the local authorities. - (3) The police or person in charge of the airport shall accept delivery of persons disembarked in accordance with subregulation (2) for appropriate action. - 75.
-An aviation security officer shall have power to-
+- (a) protect the safety of persons and property on board; - (b) restrain persons on board who may be a threat to safety and/or security; - (c) disembark persons who may be a threat to safety and/or security; - (d) search persons and baggage on an aircraft and take possession of items which could be used in connection with any act of unlawful interference; - (e) notify authorities of Kenya as soon as practicable and, before landing in the territory of Kenya; - (f) provide the authorities of Kenya with evidence and information regarding the incident that necessitated the restraint or disembarkation of a passenger.

+(2) In case of severe threat to safety by a disruptive or unruly passenger on board, the pilot in command shall have the mandate to land at the nearest suitable airport and disembark the passenger in consultation with the local authorities.

+(3) The police or person in charge of the airport shall accept delivery of persons disembarked in accordance with sub-regulation (2) for appropriate action.

+Powers of Aviation Security Officers.
+75. An aviation security officer shall have powers to-